Links for Palaeobotanists

 JuJu Media, Science a GoGo: News, August 6, 200, Rocks Provide Clues To Origin Of Oxygen On Earth.

 J.F.
 Kasting and J.L.
 Siefert (2002): Life and the evolution of Earth´s atmosphere.
-In PDF, Science.
+Abstract, Science.

 J.F.
 Kasting (2001): Department of Geosciences, Pennsylvania State University: The Rise of Atmospheric Oxygen.
 PDF file, Science 293.